-Men's teams: baseball, basketball, cross country, golf, soccer, tennis, and track and field
+Men's teams: baseball, basketball, cross country, golf, soccer, tennis, indoor track, and track and field

-Women's teams: basketball, cross country, golf, soccer, softball, tennis, track and field, and volleyball
+Women's teams: basketball, cross country, golf, soccer, softball, tennis, indoor track, track and field, and volleyball

 Intramural sports such as basketball, flag football, indoor soccer, and sand volleyball are very popular at UNCG.
 So are club sports, including rugby, equestrian, fencing, and Ultimate Frisbee, just to name a few.